leonardozaggia/automated_systematic_literature_search/book/additional_tools/0_Overview.md

 # 🛠️ More tools
-Beyond the primary tools covered in this guide (Research Buddy and Findpapers), there are several excellent complementary tools that can enhance your literature review workflow.
+Beyond the primary tools covered in this guide (Review Buddy and Findpapers), there are several excellent complementary tools that can enhance your literature review workflow.
 This section provides brief tutorials for:

 ## 📚 Tools Covered